What does the Paterson inquiry mean for independent healthcare?

 We also provide a patient safety incident investigation course to give organisations the information needed to carry out an investigation into a wide range of incidents including safety breaches and professional misconduct.

-If you would like to learn more about safety governance then please book a free consultation or contact Ed Marsden on 020 7494 5670 or [email protected].
+If you would like to learn more about how the Paterson Inquiry and its consequences for patient safety then please book a free consultation or contact Ed Marsden on 020 7494 5670 or [email protected].